 The bouncy Boxador is a mix between a Lab and a Boxer.
 These super-lively dogs grow to be quite large, weighing up to 80 pounds and standing up to 18 inches at the shoulder.
 The Boxador’s coat is usually short and sheds continually, although regular grooming can help to keep mess around your home to a minimum.

-The Boxador is the life and soul of the party at the dog park!
+The Boxador is the life and soul of the party at the dog park.
 These pups are protective, kind, and loyal to their human family, behaving like overgrown puppies most of the time.
 Consequently, you’ll need a large home with plenty of outside space where your Boxador can burn off some of his excess energy between walks.
-A healthy Boxador can live to between ten and 12 years of age.
+A healthy Boxador can live between ten and 12 years of age.

 Breeds: Labrador Retriever & Cavalier King Charles Spaniel

 The chirpy, happy-go-lucky Cavador is a mixed breed that’s created by mating a Labrador Retriever and a Cavalier King Charles Spaniel.
 Cavadors are medium-sized dogs that can weigh up to around 55 pounds.
 These are wonderful family canine companions who get on well with other pets and children.

 Lively and inquisitive, the Cavador does need plenty of physical exercise.
 On the plus side, these guys do not need a huge amount of grooming to keep their silky coats in good condition.
 A healthy Cavador can live to around 15 years.